DanielSan-01/devplatforms-resit/README.md

-this markup doc aims to entertain and inform you about chackra UI and its key features and capabilities. there will also be a tutorial on how to get started with react and chackra. in the git pages link you can navigate to the how to section to see the code and get the tutorial
+This markup doc aims to entertain and inform you about Chakra UI and its key features and capabilities.
+There will also be a tutorial on how to get started with React and Chakra.
+In the git pages link you can navigate to the how to section to see the code and get the tutorial

 ### What is Chakra UI?

-chakra UI is a modern, open-source component library built for React applications.
+Chakra UI is a modern, open-source component library built for React applications.
 It provides developers with a set of accessible and themeable components out of the box, enabling faster and more consistent UI development.

-chakra emphasizes developer experience, accessibility, and customizability.
-All components are built with WAI-ARIA standards, meaning accessibility is baked in by default .
+Chakra emphasizes developer experience, accessibility, and customizability.
+All components are built with WAI-ARIA standards, meaning accessibility is baked in by default.

-## KEY FEAUTERS
+## KEY FEATURES

-### **pre-built components**
+### **Pre-built components**
-includes everything from buttons, modals and forms - providing you with a comprehensive toolkit right out of the box.
+Includes everything from buttons, modals and forms - providing you with a comprehensive toolkit right out of the box.

-### **theming system**
+### **Theming system**
-powerful theming engine to customize colours, fonts, breakpoints and more to match your brand/style system.
+Powerful theming engine to customize colours, fonts, breakpoints and more to match your brand/style system.

-### **style props**
+### **Style props**
-you can style these components directly.
+You can style these components directly.
 With this inline styling removes need for CSS files.

-### **built-in responsiveness**
+### **Built-in responsiveness**
-also easy to change different styles for different breakpoints across all devices.
+Also easy to change different styles for different breakpoints across all devices.

-### **accessibility**
+### **Accessibility**
-best practices and proper ARIA attributes built into every component by default.
+Best practices and proper ARIA attributes built into every component by default.

-## how does this help you as a ceveloper?
+## How does this help you as a developer?

-### accessibility by default
+### Accessibility by default
 Many component libraries ignore accessibility, leaving it to the developer.
 Chakra UI takes care of accessibility features like focus trapping, keyboard support, and ARIA roles.
 This saves time and improves usability.

-### speeds up development
+### Speeds up development
 Developers don't have to reinvent UI elements from scratch.
 With components like `<Button>`, `<Input>`, `<Modal>`, and `<Flex>`, you can build entire interfaces with minimal setup.

 **Example:**